EuroPython/website/data/pages-content/sprints.md

 Sprints will be run on the conference weekend: Saturday & Sunday Jul 16 & 17 on the conference venue.

 As is tradition, sprints are not organized by the conference organizers, but instead run by the participants who want to put on a sprint.
-We only provide the virtual rooms and guidance on how to run the sprints.
+We only provide the rooms and guidance on how to run the sprints.

 ## What is a “Sprint” ?